codeforkjeff/conciliator/README.md

 queries the Virtual International Authority File (VIAF) public API.

-The purpose of this module is to enable anyone to host their own service.
+The purpose of this module is to enable anyone to host a service for their own use.

 Features
 --------